 Infomedic provides you with set-up, installation, support and training.
-This includes server setup, EMR installation and data conversion, OSCAR training, on-going support and an annual OSCAR software update.
+This includes server setup, EMR installation and data conversion, training, on-going support and an annual software update.
 Please visit our Getting Started page for more information.

 Can I access OSCAR and my patients’ files from home?
 What about from my mobile device?